 - Preheat oven to 180C.
 Line a large baking tray with baking paper.

 - Slice your onion and add to a small saucepan over a low heat, with a splash of extra virgin olive oil.
 Allow to cook, stirring once in a while to stop it sticking, until your onions are soft and caramelized (this took us about 30 minutes).

-- In a large bowl, coming your almond meal, tapioca flour, baking powder, and salt.
+- In a large bowl, combine your almond meal, tapioca flour, baking powder, and salt.
 In another bowl, whisk your eggs together with olive oil and almond milk.

 - Pour your egg mixture into your dry ingredients slowly and mix together to form a smooth, slightly runny dough.